 In a similar attempt, marketers can (and do) use AI systems to provide their viewers with products, offers, content, and other items that fit their previous interactions with the platform.
 Moving one step further, the same system can be used to boost sales by making more accurate recommendations for users.

-Lastly, AI systems can also determine the type of content that’s most likely to appeal to your audience.
-This way, you eliminate a lot of the guesswork and trial and error systems that are still prevalent in today’s digital marketing strategies.
+Lastly, AI systems can also determine the type of content most likely to appeal to your audience.
+This way, you eliminate many guesswork and trial and error systems that are still prevalent in today’s digital marketing strategies.

-The main advantage behind current intelligent systems is the fact that they can process large amounts of data at high speeds, thus delivering results that can have an impact in real-time.
+The main advantage behind current intelligent systems is that they can process large amounts of data at high speeds, thus delivering results that can impact in real-time.

 Refining Email Marketing

 Email marketing is one of those tools that define time and technology, staying in shape, and delivering incredible ROI even in the age of AI.
 Even so, it can use a bit of refinement, and we now have the perfect way to do it right.

 We now have intelligent systems that set up triggers for various actions (based on previous behavior).
 This allows marketers to target just the right people with the right content, making the experience more relevant for the customer and profitable for the business.

 For instance, many brands use a segmented emailing strategy based on a user’s status.
 As such, they send out one type of email to someone who just signed up for an account, a different email to someone who is a member and has a wishlist, and a different email to someone who is a loyal customer.

 Mind-Blowing Ad Concepts